About Botshabelo, South Africa

-- Actively involve at least 40 percent (100 churches) of area churches in growing family-based care for orphans and critically vulnerable children, with at least 10 percent of churches (26 churches) starting a family and child support ministry.
+- Actively involve at least 40 percent (100 churches) of area churches in growing family-based care for orphans and critically vulnerable children.

-- Nearly 1,300 children have been placed in loving homes or supported in their existing families.
+Placing children in loving homes or establishing support in their existing families.

-- Join the network of RCA churches supporting and involved in the South Africa strategic impact area.
+- Join the network of people supporting the work in South Africa

-- Help RCA Global Mission in financially supporting jobs at SFCS (including a family and child social worker, a church and community engagement coordinator, a North American partnership coordinator, and interns).
+- Help RCA Global Mission financially support jobs at SFCS (a family and child social worker, a church and community engagement coordinator, a North American partnership coordinator, and interns).

-- Send members of your congregation on a mission awareness trip to Botshabelo to gain an understanding of the work at SFCS and build relationships for future ministry.
+- Personally serve in Botshabelo through a mission awareness trip.
+You will gain an understanding of the work at SFCS and build relationships for future ministry.

-- Hold classes on the history of apartheid, its relationship to the church, and how it affects today’s challenges with orphans and vulnerable children.
+- Hold classes at your church on the history of apartheid, its relationship to the church, and how it affects today’s challenges with orphans and vulnerable children.

-- Support Lois Wanyoike.
-Lois will serve as a bridge between the North American and South African partners to develop and maintain positive community relationships between churches and partners.
+- Support Denise Kingdom Grier.
+Denise will serve as a bridge between the North American and South African partners to develop and maintain positive community relationships between churches and partners.
 She will share the stories from South Africa with RCA churches and maintain communication between Setshabelo Family Services in South Africa, Bethany Christian Services Global and RCA Global Mission.